YosysHQ/yosys/docs/source/using_yosys/more_scripting/load_design.rst

 .. note::

-   The Verific frontend for Yosys, which provides the :cmd:ref:`verific` command, requires Yosys to be built with Verific.
+   The Verific frontend for Yosys, which provides the `verific` command, requires Yosys to be built with Verific.
 For full functionality, custom modifications to the Verific source code from YosysHQ are required, but limited useability can be achieved with some stock Verific builds.
 Check :doc:`/yosys_internals/extending_yosys/build_verific` for more.

 Others: